By: Susan Dugdale

 If people listening are not able to fully take in or comprehend what is being said and a large part of the reason for that is speech rate, then it's time to take action.

-Additionally, because all words are not equal, wpm is only an approximate measure.
-A word can be as simple as a single syllable or letter, for example “it” or “I”, or a collection of many syllables such as “hippopotamus” or “tintinnabulation” - the ringing of bells.
+Additionally, because all words are not equal, wpm can only ever be an approximate measure.
+For instance, a word can be as simple as a single syllable like "it" or a single letter like “I”, or a collection of many syllables such as “hippopotamus” or “tintinnabulation” - the ringing of bells.

 One syllable is considerably quicker to say than many, just as a simple short sentence is faster to say than a complex longer one.